 I love Christmas and everything that goes with it: the decorations, the presents, the music, the shameless excess, and the convivial atmosphere.
 It's the summer of the soul in December, as the Muppets once sang - a warm glow of joy amid that cheerless gulf that begins in autumn and ends in spring.

 This was the Britain of my youth in the early 1980s.
 The country was still a grey, parochial place – a land of YTS schemes, picket lines and Findus Crispy Pancakes.
 Entertainment was three TV stations watched on a square wooden box.
 Offices were smoke-filled places, full of typewriters and casual sexism.
 Politics was a battleground, stalked by Tory radicals and Labour Trots.
-And above everything loomed the Cold War, the Russians, and the threat of armageddon.
+And above everything loomed the Cold War and the threat of armageddon.

 No wonder feel-good pop music was so pervasive at the time.
 People needed a little colour in their lives, and those sun-drenched videos, garish hair-dos and ridiculous outfits provided the perfect tonic.
 Who wouldn't want to visit Club Tropicana or holiday on Duran Duran’s yacht when there were three million unemployed and nuclear oblivion was a four-minute warning away?